 As the writer of an academic work, you will need to consult a number of different sources, including books, articles, reports and electronic resources, to support your own thoughts and ideas.
 Using a number of sources that discuss different perspectives and ideas about a topic will allow you to write a well-formed paper.

 The College has adopted the American Psychological Association (APA) style of referencing sources.
 The APA system uses the author-date system, for example (Smith, 2012), to make a brief reference to the sources in the text.
 The full details of the sources are then written at the end of the academic work in the Reference List.

 Calibri, Arial or Times New Roman, size 12 font, 2 cm (min) margin, 1.5 cm (min) line spacing.
 Watch a video tutorial on the basics of APA style.

 Tip: Look for the 'cite'/'citation' function in databases or on Google Scholar to speed up the referencing process.

-(Always check against the APA Referencing Guidelines before submitting)
+(Always check against the ACPE Styling and Referencing Guidelines before submitting)